 Our research program aims to reveal the mechanisms by which mitochondrial and peroxisomal morphology, dynamics, and function impact cell transitions during neurogenesis and gliogenesis.
 Our goal is that this new knowledge will provide major insight into the underlying mechanisms of rare mitochondrial and peroxisomal diseases and reveal new therapeutic targets so desperately needed for these devastating and incurable diseases.
 The lab focuses on the following lines of research:

-- Elucidating the role of the BCL-2 family of proteins modulating mitochondrial morphology/function and in stem cell self-renewal, pluripotency, and differentiation
+- Elucidating the mechanisms by which the BCL-2 family of proteins modulates mitochondrial morphology/function and stem cell self-renewal, pluripotency, and differentiation.

-- Examining the impact of the dynamic properties of the mitochondria (fission, fusion, motility, and mitophagy) in early human cortical development using iPSC 2D and 3D model systems
+- Assessing the impact of the dynamic properties of the mitochondria and peroxisomes (fission, fusion, motility, and degradation) on early human cortical development using iPSC 2D and 3D model systems.

-- Examining the role of MCL-1 regulating cristae structure in human neural cells – interaction with MICOS complex and how disruption of these interactions could lead to neurodevelopmental defects
+- Examining the role of cristae structure in human neural cells and how disruption in cristae morphology/dynamics could lead to neurodevelopmental defects.

 Welcome new IGP and QCB graduate students!
 If you are interested in learning more about our research and talking about possible rotation projects, feel free to contact Dr. Gama: firstname.lastname@example.org to schedule a Zoom meeting.